 Overwatering is a common mistake for growers of all types of plants.
 Yellow leaves are one result from it, but splitting tomatoes is another!

 When airflow is limited, tomatoes become very vulnerable to issues.
 The plants will have difficulty transpiring moisture from their leaves.
 This can invite disease, leading to stems turning black, spots on leaves, and decreased yields.

 Yellow leaves may be a result of this poor aeration.
 I have noticed that plants that have not been bottom-pruned will often have spotty yellow leaves around mid-summer.

 The solution is simple: prune unnecessary branches.
 By keeping the bottom 12-18″ of branches trimmed, your tomatoes will breathe easy.
 Your plants will also look much more well-maintained instead of becoming bushy and messy.

-In addition to bottom-pruning, we recommend trimming higher branches that don’t have any flowers.
+In addition to bottom-pruning, I recommend periodically trimming higher leaf branches.
 As long as the plant has enough remaining leaves to photosynthesize, the fruits will still develop properly.

 It can feel cruel, pruning away perfectly good foliage, but don’t worry.
 Your tomatoes can handle pruning, and in the end will be healthier for it.